neos/flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 ignores the separation of concerns as laid out by the Model View Controller pattern.
 Instead of rendering an output itself, a controller delegates this task to a view.

-Flow uses the Fluid template engine as the default view for action controllers.
+Flow can use the Fluid template engine as view for action controllers.
 By following a naming convention for directories and template files, developers of a concrete controller don't need to configure the view or paths to the respective templates – they are resolved automatically by converting the combination of